 A good guitar neck is critical because your intonation and the ease of playing the instrument depend on it.
 The neck also affects the tone of the instrument because the string resonates on top of it and its acoustic properties affect the string resonating as well.
 A neck with the shape that best fits your hand helps you play more comfortably.
 For these reasons, the wood the neck is made from and the neck profile are important when choosing a guitar.

 Wood of the neck

 A neck made of mahogany is softer than the maple and is darker in color.
-It is usually seen on Les Paul style guitars and the bodies of acoustic guitars.
+It is usually seen on LP-Style style guitars and the bodies of acoustic guitars.
 Mahogany is lighter and grains of the wood can be clearly seen on the neck.

 Rosewood is less often seen as a neck material.
 Rosewood is hard and smooth, so it is usually used for the fingerboard (which we’ll get to in the next section).
 Rosewood varies depending on its country of origin – the most famous being Brazilian rosewood and Indian rosewood.
 A guitar that uses Brazilian rosewood can cost much more than normal ones because of the scarcity of the wood.

 Since most guitars are not carved out of the wood as a whole, the neck has to be attached to the body.
 There are mainly two types of neck joint – Bolt-on neck and set neck.
 How the neck is attached affects the tone and the tension of the strings.